 So, the best way to check is to see the Histogram of the image.
 It will tell you whether there are any blown out highlights or crushed darks in the picture.

 You can also enable the highlight alert option which will show the burnt highlight parts in the image while doing the preview.

 Now, you have a good idea about basic camera settings.
 You need to learn and understand these photography basics properly to capture good images.

-To start with, you can make use of the Rule of Thirds for composition.
-Most of the cameras will come with the Grid feature.
-You should enable this feature to use this image composition technique.
+To start with, you can make use of the rule of thirds for composition.
+Most of the cameras will come with the two-thirds grid feature.
+You can enable this feature to use this photo composition rule.

 Understanding Natural Lighting Conditions

 Before starting with external light sources like a flash, you should have a clear understanding of different types of natural light at different times of the day and what these lights are capable of doing.